Untuxed/HockeyBot/docs.md

 # General Slash Commands

-## /getmystats ##
+## /getmystats
-Returns the players stats as a private message.
+- Description: Returns the players stats as a private message.
 Restricted to players that are on the roster including subs.
+- Usage: /getmystats

-## /getplayerstats [
+## /getplayerstats